brimdata/super/book/src/super-sql/functions/parsing/grok.md

    [Logstash docs](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#_custom_patterns)
    ([super/4899](https://github.com/brimdata/super/issues/4899)).

-   Instead use the the approach shown later in that section of the Logstash docs by including a custom pattern in the `definitions` argument, e.g.,
+   Instead use the approach shown later in that section of the Logstash docs by including a custom pattern in the `definitions` argument, e.g.,

    ```mdtest-spq {data-layout="stacked"}